 Some features of Sansui devices are given below:

-- Plug & Play from USB devices or SD cards
+- Plug and play from USB devices or SD cards

 - Full Remote Control